Liberty

 Question 2

-According to our text what did the completion of God’s plan accomplish for human beings?
+According to our text what did the completion of God’s

 Question 3